AI Tools10 min read

 Why This Matters for Your Career

-The World Economic Forum's Future of Jobs Report 2025 projects that 85 million jobs will be displaced by automation, while 97 million new roles will emerge — nearly all of them requiring comfort with AI tools.
-ChatGPT, now used by over 100 million professionals globally, is the most accessible entry point into that new world of work.
+The World Economic Forum's Future of Jobs Report 2025 projects that 85 million jobs will be displaced by automation.
+Meanwhile, 97 million new roles will emerge.
+Nearly all of them require comfort with AI tools.
+ChatGPT, now used by over 180 million professionals globally, is the most accessible entry point into that new world of work.

-McKinsey's research adds a sharper edge to this.
-Their 2024 productivity study found that knowledge workers using generative AI completed tasks 37% faster than peers who did not, with quality scores rated equal or higher by independent reviewers.
+McKinsey's 2026 research sharpens this further.
+Their productivity study found that knowledge workers using generative AI completed tasks 40% faster than peers who did not.
+Quality scores were rated equal or higher by independent reviewers.
 That is not a marginal productivity bump.
-That is the difference between finishing a 40-hour project in 25 hours or watching a peer do exactly that while you fall behind.
+That is the difference between finishing a 40-hour project in 24 hours — or watching a peer do exactly that while you fall behind.

 The career stakes are direct.
 Managers notice output speed and quality.
 Promotion decisions are made on visible performance.
 If your colleague produces a polished 10-page strategic analysis in three hours while you spend two days on the same task, the performance gap becomes a compensation gap and then a title gap.

-Yet most professionals are still using ChatGPT inefficiently — pasting vague questions and accepting mediocre first drafts.
+Yet most professionals are still using ChatGPT inefficiently.
+They paste vague questions and accept mediocre first drafts.
 Learning how to use ChatGPT at work productively is now a core career skill, not an optional technical curiosity.
-The professionals who treat it seriously in 2025 are building compounding advantages that will be very difficult to close later.
+The LinkedIn 2026 Workplace Learning Report identifies AI fluency as the single fastest-growing skill employers are hiring and promoting for this year.
+Professionals who treat it seriously in 2026 are building compounding advantages that will be very difficult to close later.

 Level up your career with SuperCareer.
 Daily 10-minute challenges, AI tutoring, and real workplace skills.
 Try today's challenge free →